Litters, bred for service temperament and traits, expected in May and June

 Children with dogs.

-We successfully made every military move without having to give up any of our beloved pets.
 At our first duty station, upon the adoption of our first purebred German Shepherd, I gained my first mentor.
 Pre-internet, and books hard to find, she made a huge impact on my puppy raising by teaching me how to use a crate in a positive manner.
 As a stay-at-home mom I was able to use it, as a tool, to prevent creating common unwanted puppy behaviors.
+In turn, we spent much less time correcting learned mistakes and more time shaping our puppies into well behaved adults.

 Dogs with packs on hike.